The New Adventures of Winnie the Pooh: Ratings

-Awards
+Awards and nominations

 For its debut season, the show won a Daytime Emmy Award for Outstanding Animated Program.
 During his acceptance speech, Mark Zaslove praised the actors and animators for their dedication to the series and specifically thanked Jymn Magon and Karl Geurs for the humanity they brought to the program.
 The following year the series was awarded the same honor, this time in a tie with Beetlejuice.
 The show was awarded the first of two Humanitas Prizes during its first season for "[examining] the need to both hold onto and let go of love".
 Three years later, the show would pick up its second prize for its dramatization "of the struggle to assume responsibility and live with the consequences of your mistakes".
 The show also received a commemoration from the Action for Children's Television with President Peggy Charren calling the show "an imaginative extension of the Pooh stories...preserving the essence of the original characters".